 UPDATE, August 12, 2019. *SQUEE!* I just signed my contract.

 Last week I got sidetracked in my enthusiasm for Delia Owens and her novel, WHERE THE CRAWDADS SING.
 Delia is my hero, publishing her first novel at sixty-eight.
-For the past couple of weeks I’ve been writing about my path to publishing and the waiting and anxiety that are involved.
+For the past couple of weeks I’ve been writing about my path to publishing my debut novel, ETIQUETTE FOR RUNAWAYS, and the waiting and anxiety that are involved.
 So I’ll pick up where I stopped, with my first manuscript going out on submission to publishers.
 This was in March of 2018.

 I felt lucky, in a way, that my breakup with my first agent happened before any publishing editors saw my manuscript.
 As I understand it, it is a no-no to send the same manuscript out twice, unless it has been significantly re-worked and maybe has a new title.